-Your ultimate goal for the next 30 days should be to familiarize yourself with the rules and command structure of the Aces Wild, get to know the various companies, and learn how to navigate both the forums and Discord to ensure you can clearly communicate with the other pilots and your Chain of Command.
+Your goal for the next 30 days should be to familiarize yourself with the rules and command structure of the Aces Wild, get to know the various companies, and learn how to navigate both this Website and Discord to ensure you can clearly communicate with the other pilots and your Chain of Command.

 Rules and Regulations Familiarization

 Every organization needs structure and the details for our structure can be found in our rules and regulations.
 We detail information on everything from our Code of Conduct to our activity requirements and how the promotion system works.
-Learning the ins and outs of our rules and regs will aid in your transition into the Aces Wild.
+Learning the ins-and-outs of our rules and regulations will aid in your transition into the Aces Wild.

 Rank Structure and Chain of Command Familiarization

 The chain of command provides the control and communications necessary to accomplish the mission.
 Each level in the chain is responsible for a lower level and accountable to all higher levels.
 The key principle is to resolve problems and seek answers at the lowest possible ranked individual in your chain so that the higher levels are not overwhelmed with smaller issues that could be resolved at a lower level.